Inducted in 2005

-In 1996, Urschel carried the Olympic flame as a part of the Olympic Torch Parade through Central New York.
-That same year she was a silver medalist in the Olympic/Paralympics in Atlanta.
+Remember the 1996 Olympic Torch Parade through Central New York?
+That was our Kathy bearing the torch and Olympic flame.
+That year she was a silver medalist in the Olympic/Paralympics in Atlanta.
 She and her partner held the American record in 3K mixed-pair team cycling event.
-Two years later, she was a member of a six-person team that set a world record in the 16 th Race across America (Irvine, California to Savannah, Georgia) in six days 21 hours.
+Two years later, she was a member of a six-person team that set a world record in the sixteenth Race across America (Irvine, California to Savannah, Georgia) in six days 21 hours.
 She is a two-time tandem cycling Para Olympian, Atlanta in 1996, when she won silver; and Sydney in 2000, when she finished 11th.

-Urschel was implanted with the Nucleus 22 cochlear implant that restored her hearing.
-Nucleus technology enables Urschel’s tandem cycling pilot at the front of the bike to issue racing commands through a microphone wired to her external electronic speech processor.
-The processor sends the commands to her internal implant, which allows her to hear by electrically stimulating her hearing nerve.
+Kathy is a vivacious woman who lost her sight at the age of 21 and became profoundly deaf seven years later.
+Kathy was then implanted with the Nucleus 22 cochlear implant that has restored her hearing.
+Nucleus technology enables Kathy's tandem cycling pilot at the front of the bike to issue racing commands through a microphone wired to Kathy's external electronic speech processor.
+The processor sends the commands to Kathy's internal implant, which allows her to hear by electrically stimulating her hearing nerve.

-Despite competing in the World Velodrome Track Racing in Colorado Springs and the Coastal Match Sprint Track Race, 1999 was a difficult year for Urschel.
+1999 was not so happy a year even though she competed in the World Velodrome Track Racing in Colorado Springs and the Coastal Match Sprint Track Race.
 She took a horrible spill suffering multiple injuries while training for the 2000 Paralympics/Olympics.
-During her hospitalization, Urschel's immobility resulted in blood clots forming in the arteries of her legs.
+During her hospitalization, Kathy's immobility resulted in blood clots forming in the arteries of her legs.
 This led to a stroke and doctors told her she would never walk again.
-No stranger to overcoming adversity, two weeks and four days after the accident, Urschel had her foot back on the pedal.
-The Urschel spirit prevailed and Urschel continued her amazing career of doing and caring.
+No stranger to overcoming adversity, two weeks and four days after the accident, Kathy had her foot back on the pedal .
+The Urschel spirit prevailed and Kathy continued her amazing career of doing and caring.
+She helped care for her mother who had terminal breast cancer.
+She learned the art of therapeutic message at Onondaga School of Therapeutic Message where she delivered the student commencement address and accepted the Director’s Award.

-2000: Named a Woman of Distinction by the New York State Senate.
+Kathy was named a Woman of Distinction by the New York State Senate in 2000 and was presented her award by Senator John DeFrancisco.